Triangle

 Contact time and study hours

-The number of formal contact hours varies depending on the optional modules you are studying.
+The number of formal contact hours will vary depending on the optional modules you are studying.
 As a guide, in the Autumn and Spring semesters you will typically spend around 14 hours per week in lectures.
+For each contact hour, we expect an additional three hours of self-study, reading, completing homework, assignments and studying for exams.

 Entry requirements